 Good, thoughtful and effective communication is the basis of a strong marriage.
 This is based on honesty, openness, respect and effective listening.
 Good communication serves as a buffer against the tempest in marriage.
 Using the right words and gestures, a marriage can be healed, enriched and made stronger.
-Learn to communicate better:
+Communicate better:

 Don’t assume anything.
 Don’t always think the worst.
 Hear what the other person has to say before you jump to conclusions.
 Don’t interpret his/her actions without hearing him or her out.

 Clear up misunderstandings by listening and not thinking of retaliating.
 Air your feelings.
 Ask questions to clarify issues and understand what your spouse is saying or thinking.
-These are questions that will not lead to defensive response or argument.
+These should be questions that will not lead to defensive response or argument.

 Understanding Each Other

 Learn to know and adapt to your partner.
 Acknowledge each other’s unique differences and individuality.
+Get to know the unique person or individual you are married to.
 This will help you gain insight into each other’s needs and expectations and how to best meet them.
 Don’t take everything personal.
 Respect each other’s opinion.
 Not an issue of being right or wrong.
 You will see things differently.

 Good understanding births tolerance and acceptance.
 You do not view problems as ‘his’ or ‘her’ problem but as ‘our’ problem and unite to deal with it.
 Recognize the good in your spouse and be supportive of each other’s personal growth.